-- · Attachment of any equipment (brush bar, winches, snow plow, skid plate, etc.) other than SUBARU genuine accessory parts to the front end - Modification of the suspension system or front end structure - Installation of a tire of different size and construction from the tires specified on the tire placard attached to the door jamb
+- Attachment of any equipment (brush bar, winches, snow plow, skid plate, etc.) other than SUBARU genuine accessory parts to the front end. - Modification of the suspension system or front end structure. - Installation of a tire of different size and construction from the original tires listed on the tire placard attached to the door jamb. - Attachment of any equipment (side steps or side sill protectors, etc.) to the side body (for vehicles with side airbags only).